Moor First

 Admissions are administered through a coordinated admission scheme and preferences for community, controlled, aided, trust and foundation schools will be processed centrally by the School Admissions and Transport Service.
 Each child will receive only one offer of a place at a Staffordshire school.

-In accordance with legislation, children who have a statutory statement of special educational need that names the school as being the most appropriate to meet the child’s needs must be admitted.
+In accordance with legislation, children who have an Education, Health and Care Plan that names the school as being the most appropriate to meet the child’s needs must be admitted.
 This will reduce the amount of places available to other applicants.

 It is the applicant’s responsibility to provide any supportive information required in order for the application to be assessed against the published admissions criteria, the Governors will not seek to obtain this information of behalf of the applicant.